 Our Family Groups

-Their aims are to help people feel they belong, welcome people who have felt alienated, provide support for people in time of need, enable people to feel accepted, provide a “learning” environment for children, help build a community atmosphere, encourage various forms of leadership, assist people to live their faith.
+The heart of parish life is community, a sense of family.
+Our Family Groups aims to help people feel they belong, welcome people who have felt alienated, provide support for people in time of need, enable people to feel accepted, provide a “learning” environment for children, help build a community atmosphere, encourage various forms of leadership, assist people to live their faith.

 Where did Passionist Family Groups come from?